 Laura is a third-generation Floridian, born to a cattle-ranching family and raised on the very land that Heartwood Preserve now occupies.
-She holds a Bachelor of Arts in music from Maryville College in Tennessee, a Master of Arts in Applied Linguistics from USF Tampa.
-In North Carolina, she worked as a community organizer for several years before beginning her teaching profession in English as a Second Language for immigrant and refugee adults in Charlotte, NC.
+She holds a B.A. in music from Maryville College in Tennessee, an M. A. in Applied Linguistics from USF Tampa.
+She worked as a community organizer for several years in NC before becoming a teacher of English as a Second Language for immigrant adults in Charlotte.
 Her love of the international community and connecting to other cultures led her to travel throughout Africa and Latin America.
 From 1998 to 1999, she lived in the Amazon region of Ecuador where she taught high school English.
-Upon returning to the U.S., she settled in Tampa, where she currently lives with her daughter.
+Upon returning to the U.S., she settled in Tampa’s Seminole Heights.

 In 2004, Laura left teaching to work with her father’s eco-tour business, Jay B Starkey’s Flatwoods Adventures, located on the family’s ranch.
-In 2006, she became Director of Conservation Lands, overseeing the land management of over 1000 acres of woods on Starkey Ranch.
-During this time, she developed a keen interest in finding ways to conserve natural lands while also sharing the beauty of Florida’s woods with the many residents and visitors in Florida.
+In 2006, she became Director of Conservation Lands, managing over 1000 acres of woods on Starkey Ranch.
+During this time, she developed a keen interest in finding ways to conserve natural lands while sharing the beauty of Florida’s woods with the residents and visitors in Florida.
 It was a workshop at a national land conservation conference that then planted the idea of conservation burial in her mind.
-Over the next few years, this ‘seed’ sprouted into a business plan with a team of advisors and mentors.
-Upon adding a parcel of land, the idea of Heartwood Preserve became a reality.
+Over the next few years, this ‘seed’ sprouted into a business plan.
+Eventually, the idea of Heartwood Preserve became a reality.

 Samantha VanTassel, Content Manager